Graph Configuration Reference

 5. Apply transformations

-10. Add provenance - Query pubmed_db and pmc_db for metadata
+9. Add provenance (optional) - Query pubmed_db and pmc_db for metadata when configured

 Output Files